hasan3d/Google-HomePage/README.md

-This is a sample project to build a clone of google homepage.
+This is a clone of google home page created from complete scratch.
+[By Hasan Ahmed](http://www.hasanme.com)